 Chance was on my side, and no one on my team was hurt.
-And in fact, there wasn’t a single fire-related casualty out of all of those people forced from their homes.
+In fact, there wasn’t a single fire-related casualty out of all of those people forced from their homes.

 Trust was on my side, because of the work we had done to build our teams.
 I knew that these people would do the best job they could and knew that I had their back as they made decisions and took actions in the field.

-1. TRAIN your people well and in challenging situations.
-Military leaders have learned that repetitive training builds muscle and memory triggers that win out over panic when emergencies take place.
+- TRAIN your people well and in challenging situations.
+Military leaders have learned repetitive training builds muscle and memory triggers that win out over panic when emergencies take place.

-3. TALK to your people in calm tones.
-Imagine they are in front of you; imagine putting your hand on their shoulder and talking them though a scary complex situation.
+- TALK to your people in calm tones.
+Imagine they are in front of you; imagine putting your hand on their shoulder and talking them through a scary complex situation.

 Do you want to talk more about leading in a crisis and beyond?
 My services include organizational consulting as well as one-on-one coaching for new or uncertain leaders who need help finding their way forward.
 Let me know about the kind of results you want, and we’ll schedule a call to figure out the best way to get you there.

 Looking for more leadership content?
 Try one of these three posts next:

 - What’s love got to do, got to do with it? – Is There a Place for Love in Leadership?